etrigeni/Library-database-creation-and-querying-SQL-ORACLE/README.md

 # Library-database-creation-and-querying

-This project conducted in the context of the databases course, of the postgraduate Data Science.
-The aim was to create and querying a database for a library using SQL.
+Create and querying a database for a library using SQL/ORACLE.

 **Database Description**: